daattali/rsalad/README.md

 ## Getting started

 There are many different usecases for rsalad.
-See the vignette for a detailed walkthrough.
+See the vignette for a more detailed walk-through of the package.
 ```
 vignette("overview", "rsalad")
 ```

+Alternatively, see the help file for any specific function for a complete detailed explanation of the function.
+For example `?rsalad::moveFront`.

-Below is a very brief introduction to the functions in rsalad.
+Below is a very brief introduction to the functions in rsalad. (the package must first be loaded for the examples to work `library(rsalad)`)

 ### `%nin%` and `notIn()`
 Determine if values in the first argument don't exist in the second argument.